Mongol Aspiration School: Location

-During its first 5 years, Mongol Aspiration was located on the 3rd floor of the 115th school building.
-Although the government had assigned a budget for a new building, due to difficulties in land availability, the construction process was delayed several times.
-In 2017, the school finally moved to its own building located near the National Park in Bayanzürkh district, Ulaanbaatar.
+During its first 5 years, Mongol Aspiration was located on the 3rd floor of the 115th secondary school building in Khan-Uul district.
+Although the government had allocated a budget for a new building, difficulties with land availability delayed construction several times.
+In 2017, the school finally moved into its own building near the National Park in Bayanzürkh district.
+The 133rd secondary school was also located on the first and second floors of the building temporarily until it had its own building.
+However, the land rights for the building were stalled in court due to a land dispute between a private real estate developer and the government, which had decided to allocate 6.6 billion MNT from the budget for the construction.